Lessons learnt from the lamprey about spinal cord regeneration

 Though some parts of the human body can recover well after damage – the liver, the skin, and the inner lining of the gut for example – the central nervous system does not share this capacity, and the aim of improving recovery after spinal cord injury has made this an active area of research.
 Understanding at a molecular level how primitive vertebrates like the lamprey manage this kind of repetitive CNS regeneration could provide insight into whether cells in the human body possess the right “circuitry” for the task, and if so, how to activate it.

-Information in the central nervous system is passed in the form of electrical pulses through long branch-like cells called motor neurons, which originate in the brain and relay instructions through their elongated stems down the spinal cord.
+Communication between the central nervous system and the organs is passed along in the form of electrical pulses through long branch-like cells called motor neurons, which originate in the brain and relay instructions through their elongated stems down the spinal cord.
 Through observing the lamprey, the group have noticed that some of these neurons die in response to injury, while others survive.
 The researchers are now attempting to identify which molecular tools the successful neurons may be using.
 “We are beginning to isolate individual descending neurons and look at their transcriptional profiles (gene activity), to see if we can determine what makes some of them better at regenerating than others,” explains Morgan.

 Work by Morgan’s group to elucidate the “molecular recipe” of regeneration has indicated that one particular group of genes, known as the “wnt pathway”, could be especially important to the process.
 This group of genes is also present in humans and is important for the development of different tissues within our organs.

 Research from the University of Edinburgh in zebrafish, which can also regenerate the CNS, has also highlighted a role for the wnt genes.
 In these studies, researchers observed that wnt signals instructed cells to produce a molecule called collagen 12, which changes the structure that surrounds damaged nerve fibres at the site of injury, enabling their repair.